pyTooling/pyTooling/doc/DataStructures/Tree.rst

 =====

 A node's value can be given at node creating time or it can be set ant any later time via property :py:attr:`~pyTooling.Tree.Node.Value`.
 Any data type is accepted.
-The internally stored value can be retrieved via the same property.
+The internally stored value can be retrieved by the same property.
 If a node's string representation is requested via :py:meth:`~pyTooling.Tree.Node.__str__` and a node's value isn't None, then the value's string representation is returned.